 Contractor Express work includes only the following work types:

 Contractor Express items do not include structural work; any structural work must be submitted on a General Building Permit Application and requires plan review.
-If a contractor is working on any of the express items plus additional work, a General Building Permit Application must be submitted to the office of DSI.
+If a contractor is working on any of the express items plus additional work, a General Building Permit Application must be submitted to the Department of Safety and Inspections.

 Owners may not use the Contractor Express application; they must complete a General Building Permit Application.

 There are restrictions for construction on historical property.
 To find out if a property is designated historical or if there are any restrictions, contact Heritage Preservation Commission staff at 651-266-9078.
 If the property is historical, a General Building Permit Application is required.

 If installing new general sheet metal or replacing existing general sheet metal on a residential structure with greater than four (4) residential units and/or commercial structures, a General Sheet Metal Permit is required.
 Please do not indicate sheet metal work on a Contractors Express Permit Application.